 Alongside my research and teaching, I support knowledge dissemination projects in various capacities, from research and design to development and implementation.
-Recently, for example, I worked with Dr Niamh Moore at The University of Edinburgh on the online academic archive, Clayoquot Lives: An Ecofeminist Story Web (below).
+Recently, for example, I am working with Dr Niamh Moore at The University of Edinburgh on the online academic archive, Clayoquot Lives: An Ecofeminist Story Web (below).

 If you are an academic who has recently published peer-reviewed research you’d like to share with a wider audience (or are required to by your funders!), reach out to discuss how I can support your work: firstname.lastname@example.org